 Associate Membership is available at the discretion of the executive board to those with special interest in the care of the trauma patient.
 Voting privileges are not granted to associate members.

-Decisions to grant membership are made without regard to race, color, creed, national origin, sex, or physical or mental disability or age
+Decisions to grant membership are made without regard to race, color, creed, national origin, gender, physical or mental disability, age, lifestyle, or religion.

+Each member shall have the right to receive the official publication of TTCF, be a candidate for TTCF elective and appointive positions in accordance with TTCF bylaws and procedures, and attend TTCF meetings.

+Each member shall have the responsibility to support the purpose, mission, vision and objectives of TTCF, submit required membership dues to TTCF, and fulfill the requirements of an office or committee if elected or appointed.

 ARTICLE IV – Board of Directors